 We have been breeding since 2008 and have had 9 litters.
 We aim to breed golden retrievers that have a lovely temperament and a rich golden colour.
 We are a member of The Golden Retriever Club, The Golden Retriever Club of Wales, the Kennel Club Assured Breeder Scheme and of Champdogs.

-Four dogs we have bred have worked or are currently working as Assistance Dogs with Dogs for Good (formerly Dogs for the Disabled) and three further dogs have qualified as Therapy Dogs.
+Four dogs we have bred have worked or are currently working as Assistance Dogs with Dogs for Good (formerly Dogs for the Disabled) and five further dogs, including Daisy, Gemma and Florence, have qualified as Therapy Dogs.
 We train our own dogs for the Kennel Club Good Citizen awards.
-Both Daisy (Florence’s mother) and her mother Elsa have attained the Gold Award.
+Elsa (Daisy's mother), Daisy, Florence and Gemma have all attained the Gold Award.

 Getting to know you

 Once the mum to be has had a scan confirming she is pregnant, we ask anyone who has not had a puppy from us before to complete a questionnaire.
 Aside from the fact that we are looking for people who have the time and inclination to provide a loving lifelong home, there are no right and wrong answers, just honest ones.
 We then invite potential new owners to join us for a walk with mum to be and our other dogs.
 We hope that you enjoy your time with our dogs and this gives you a good idea of what to expect for the future.
 Puppies don’t stay puppies for long!

 Soon after they are born, we name our puppies and give them nail varnish

 identity markings.
 Each puppy is very special to us and we love getting to know